Louis XVI: Imprisonment, execution and burial (1792–1793)

 On 21 January 1793, Louis XVI, at age 38, was beheaded by guillotine on the Place de la Révolution.
 As Louis XVI mounted the scaffold, he appeared dignified and resigned.
 He delivered a short speech in which he pardoned "...those who are the cause of my death.... ".
 He then declared himself innocent of the crimes of which he was accused, praying that his blood would not fall back on France.
 Many accounts suggest Louis XVI's desire to say more, but Antoine Joseph Santerre, a general in the National Guard, halted the speech by ordering a drum roll.
 The former king was then quickly beheaded.
 Some accounts of Louis's beheading indicate that the blade did not sever his neck entirely the first time.
-There are also accounts of a blood-curdling scream issuing from Louis after the blade fell but this is unlikely, since the blade severed Louis' spine.
+There are also accounts of a blood-curdling scream issuing from Louis after the blade fell but this is unlikely, since the blade severed Louis's spine.
 The executioner, Charles-Henri Sanson, testified that the former king had bravely met his fate.

 Immediately after his execution, Louis XVI's corpse was transported in a cart to the nearby Madeleine cemetery, located rue d'Anjou, where those guillotined at the Place de la Révolution were buried in mass graves.
 Before his burial, a short religious service was held in the Madeleine church (destroyed in 1799) by two priests who had sworn allegiance to the Civil Constitution of the Clergy.
 Afterward, Louis XVI, his severed head placed between his feet, was buried in an unmarked grave, with quicklime spread over his body.
 The Madeleine cemetery was closed in 1794.
-In 1815 Louis XVIII had the remains of his brother Louis XVI and of his sister-in-law Marie Antoinette transferred and buried in the Basilica of St Denis, the Royal necropolis of the Kings and Queens of France.
+In 1815, Louis XVIII had the remains of his brother Louis XVI and of his sister-in-law Marie Antoinette transferred and buried in the Basilica of St Denis, the Royal necropolis of the Kings and Queens of France.
 Between 1816 and 1826, a commemorative monument, the Chapelle expiatoire, was erected at the location of the former cemetery and church.

-While Louis's blood dripped to the ground, several onlookers ran forward to dip their handkerchiefs in it.
+As Louis's blood dripped onto the ground, several onlookers ran forward to dip their handkerchiefs in it.
 This account was proven true in 2012 after a DNA comparison linked blood thought to be from Louis XVI's beheading to DNA taken from tissue samples originating from what was long thought to be the mummified head of his ancestor, Henry IV of France.
 The blood sample was taken from a squash gourd carved to commemorate the heroes of the French Revolution that had, according to legend, been used to house one of the handkerchiefs dipped in Louis's blood.